richarvey/techshift-modernise/content/_index.md

 ## Modernise

-Spread over 2 consecutive days, this workshop is part of a phased program aimed at ISVs that that are looking to deploy their application using a scalable, self-healing architecture on AWS.
+Spread over 2 consecutive days, this workshop is part of a phased program aimed at ISVs that are looking to deploy their application using a scalable, self-healing architecture on AWS.
 ISV's will learn design patterns for optimizing applications using AWS managed services including auto scaling, load balancing, configuration management, NoSQL databases, containers and how to incorporate a CI/CD pipeline for deployment.
 The following AWS services are covered:

 - Elastic Load Balancer (ELB)